varikvalefor/matel/README.md

 * \<`homeserver`, the FQDN of the homeserver of the Matrix account which should be used\>
 * \<`authtoken`, the authorisation token which Matel uses to act on behalf of the user\>
 #### Colour
 The colours of Matel's TUI can be changed through the editing of the `Colour` module, which is located at `app/Colour.hs`.
-Like most other modules of Matel, `Colour` has decent documentation and can be edited reasonably easily.
+Like most other modules of Matel, `Colour` has decent documentation and can be modified reasonably easily.
 ### Using Matel
 Matel is incomplete and currently useless.
 ### Using MATELCLI